 Effect of row spacing and post-emergence reduced dosages of atrazine on weed growth and maize (Zea mays L.) yield in Zanyokwe irrigation scheme, Eastern Cape: The objective of this study was to determine the relationship between row spacing and herbicide dosage on weed dynamics and on green and grain maize yield.
 The results obtained demonstrated the possibility of incorporation of reduced herbicide dosages (RHDs) and narrow rows in small-scale farming systems as an integrated weed management strategy.
 However, this will depend largely on the weed spectrum in a particular locality.
 Planting maize in narrower rows than the traditional 0.9 m reduced weed growth and fecundity compared to wider rows.
-Integration of narrow rows or reduced herbicide dosages in isolation.
+Integration of narrow rows with reduced herbicide dosages did not result in superior weed control compared to the use of narrow rows or reduced herbicide dosages in isolation.
 The results of this study suggest the possibility of developing a weed management system based on the use of RHDs, to slow down or stop weed growth soon after application.
 This strategy will reduce the competitiveness of weeds, without necessarily killing them, before full ground cover by the crop canopy.